Transfer to SC

 3. Send Official Transcripts

 Submit an official transcript from each college or university you have attended.
 If you have less than 24 college credit hours, you will need to provide an official high school transcript containing your class rank, grade point average and graduation date.
-If your ACT and/or SAT scores are not on your high school transcript, you will need to provide an official copy of your ACT and/or SAT scores.

 Call or visit your previous college’s registrar’s office and ask them to send a copy of your transcript to: